AAJaisiv/SDI/README.md

 Python: Advanced web scraping using libraries like Requests, BeautifulSoup, and Selenium.

+Machine Learning & NLP**: Keyword extraction, sentiment analysis, and categorization of scraped data using libraries such as scikit-learn, NLTK, and spaCy.

 SQL: Database management and data storage using PostgreSQL.

 Microsoft Power Automate: Desktop flow integration for task automation.